babiotg/Studio-Design/README.md

 # **Studio Design - Data Analysis**
-Tableau project for a digital graphics study, the request was to analyze sales over a period of 5 years, from 2018 to 2022.
+Tableau Project for a Digital Graphics Study.
+Request was to analyze sales over a period of 5 years, from 2018 to 2022.

 To **view** the **Tableau visualization** please visit my Tableau profile:
 **[Studio Design with Customer Analysis](https://public.tableau.com/app/profile/barbara.callegari/viz/StudioDesignwithCustomerAnalysis/)**